-The design of hydraulic systems for heavy equipment and other machinery must take into account how and where the system is to be used.
+Hydraulic system designs for heavy equipment and other machinery must take into account how and where the system is to be used.
 In accordance with ISO 14121-1, a risk assessment must be conducted to ensure there are not any predictable risks in the design that could carry over into the field.
 Reasonably foreseeable misuse shall not cause hazards.
-If any portion of the design is unable to foresee potential risks in the field, then safeguards and warnings must be integrated into the system following safety standards as identified in ISO 12100.
+If any portion of the hydraulic system design is unable to foresee potential risks in the field, then safeguards and warnings must be integrated into the system following safety standards as identified in ISO 12100.
 As further precaution, ISO 13849-1 is used in the design of control systems.

 When designing hydraulic systems, it's important to know that every system incorporates a series of fittings and flanges.
 And because of the need for system maintenance, removable fittings are required in the designing of hydraulic systems, except for certain specialized systems.